abhinavdc/cowin-pinger/readme.md

   - Pass `--interval=<INTERVAL-IN-MINUTES>` to change the frequency of calling Cowin API  (default is 15 mins).
   - Pass `--appts=<APPOINTMENT-COUNT>` to specify the number of session details you want to receive in the notification (default is 2).

+  ## IFTTT Integration (Optional)
+  By integrating with [IFTTT](https://ifttt.com/) you can recieve the notification on your phone.
-### Setting Up IFTTT for WebHook Name and Key
+  - ### Setting Up IFTTT

     - Follow the steps mentioned in the [article](https://betterprogramming.pub/how-to-send-push-notifications-to-your-phone-from-any-script-6b70e34748f6) to setup IFTTT.

     - Install IFTTT App on phone to recieve notifications

     - Test if you receive notification like mentioned in the article above.
+  - ### Run Cowin-Pinger with IFTTT Configuration

+        npx cowin-pinger run --key=<IFTTT-KEY> --hook=<IFTTT-WEBHOOK-NAME> --age=<YOUR-AGE> --district=<DISTRICT-ID>

+      - Replace `<IFTTT-KEY>` with your WebHook Key from IFTTT.

+      - Replace `<IFTTT-WEBHOOK-NAME>` with the name you used for the WebHook in IFTTT.

 ## <a name="district_list">District IDs</a>